 The Use of Self-Defense

 Although you normally consider yourself to be a nice and non-violent person, you now find yourself faced with a situation in which your instincts tell you that a forceful and violent response is the right thing to do.
 How should you handle this?
 Will you get in trouble if you do fight?
-Generally, it is against the law to cause bodily harm to another, cause permanent disability or disfiguring injuries, or to cause the death of someone, absent lawful justification.
-Illinois law does allow for the proper use of force, and the proper level of use of force, and it all depends upon the circumstances at hand.
+Generally, it is against the law to cause bodily harm to another, to cause permanent disability or disfiguring injuries, or to cause the death of someone absent lawful justification.
+Illinois law does allow for the proper use of force and the proper level of use of force, but it all depends upon the circumstances at hand.

 Requires Lack of Lawful Authority